Millhouse, Argyll

 Millhouse is a village in the parish of Kilfinan.
-Located on the B8000 inland from Kames in the east and Portavadie in the west, on the Cowal Peninsula, in Argyll and Bute, west of Scotland.
+It is located on the B8000 road, and is inland from Kames in the east and Portavadie in the west, on the Cowal Peninsula, in Argyll and Bute, west of Scotland.

 History

-Millhouse was the location of a 19th-century Powdermill (1839 until 1921).
-The gunpowder was taken to nearby Kames, where the powdermill owners built a pier/quay for the loading of boats and the onward transport of their product.
+Millhouse was the location of a 19th-century powder mill, which operated from 1839 until 1921.
+The gunpowder produced was taken to nearby Kames, where the powder mill owners built a pier/quay for the loading of boats and the onward transport of their product.

-Transportation
+Transport

+Road

+Millhouse is situated on the B8000 that links to Kames and Tighnabruaich, about 4 km to the east, and in the other direction follows the west shore of the Cowal peninsular towards the head of Loch Fyne, some 60 km distant.
+From Tignabruaich, other roads provide provides connections to Dunoon, about 40 km away.
+An unclassified road also connects Millhouse to Portavadie, a distance of some 4 km, from where a ferry runs across Loch Fyne to Tarbert on the Kintyre Peninsula.